+SPRING 2017: COT 5407 Intro. to Algorithms

-FALL 2005: COT 5407 INTRO.
-TO ALGORITHMS [Homework Guidelines and Collaboration Policies]
+[Homework Guidelines and Collaboration Policies]

-Since people tend to scribble on handwritten homeworks, you are required to type up your assignment and print it out.
-Problems are labeled as (Exercise), (Regular), or (Extra Credit).
+General submission guidelines: Problems are labeled as (Exercise), (Regular), or (Extra Credit).
 (Exercise) are to be turned in, but will not be graded.
 (Regular) problems are to be turned in and will be graded.
 (Extra Credit) problems need not be turned in.
 They will be graded, but credit will be given only if it is completely correct.
-(Extra Credit) scores wil be used only if your grade is on the borderline between two grades.
+(Extra Credit) scores will be used only if your grade is on the borderline between two grades.